Clicky

 VDC (ours) Open 1,027 1,027 1,027 515,441 20,419 500.91

 Structured detailed captions construction pipeline.
 We develop a structured detailed captions construction pipeline to generate extra detailed descriptions from various perspectives, significantly extending the length and enhancing the richness compared to previous benchmarks.
-The structured detailed captions includes the following categories:
+The structured detailed captions includes camera, short, background, main object, and detailed captions.

 1. Camera caption.
 Describe the camera work in detail, including shot types, angles, movements, transitions, and any special effects used to enhance the video.